 Practice note, Environmental reporting for companies: mandatory (www.practicallaw.com/5-501-2161), which sets out what certain companies must do to comply with the statutory environmental reporting requirements in the business review.

 Practice note, Company accounts and reports: directors' responsibilities statement (www.practicallaw.com/0-107-4561), as required by the Disclosure and Transparency Rules, the UK Corporate Governance Code and auditing standards.

 The directors of a quoted company have a duty to prepare a directors' remuneration report for each financial year.
-A quoted company must, prior to its accounts meeting, give its members notice of an ordinary resolution, approving the directors' remuneration report, although entitlement of a person to remuneration is not made conditional on the resolution being passed.
+From 1 October 2013, the directors' remuneration report comprises two distinct parts:

 Practice note, Environmental reporting for companies: voluntary (www.practicallaw.com/1-501-2747).
 Some companies chose on a voluntary basis to report on how its operations impact on, or are impacted by, the environment.
 Voluntary environmental reports are usually published annually with the annual reports and accounts.

-PLC's annotated version of the UK Corporate Governance Code sets out full text of the Code.
-Contains links to, and summaries of, relevant ABI, FRC, NAPF, PIRC, GC100 and ICSA guidance, the Disclosure and Transparency Rules, the Listing Rules and PLC know-how:
+Practical Law's annotated version of the UK Corporate Governance Code sets out full text of the Code.
+Contains links to, and summaries of, relevant ABI, FRC, NAPF, PIRC, GC100 and ICSA guidance, the Disclosure and Transparency Rules, the Listing Rules and Practical Law know-how:

 The scripts are for use at an AGM of a listed company.
 They include opening and closing statements, a summary of the typical resolutions proposed at an AGM and an explanation of procedural issues.

 Conduct at an AGM